sdu-concurrency/dio-website/website/business-club.md

 and Bioinformatics.
 Through DIO it is possible to access these expertise on consultancy basis.

-### Project Day in Computer Science

-DIO organize an annually meeting where companies and IMADA students have the opportunity to network and discuss possible study work, internship, or project collaborations.
-Companies are invited to present their activities and some of the challenges that they are facing to trigger the dialog and the brainstorm activity.

 ### Stand at the Career Day

 IMADA Career Day is a traditional and successful half day event where IMADA